jackolney/blog/content/about.md

 ---

-Outside of work I can usually be found fixing vintage racing cars with my dad, tinkering with my own car, playing guitar or mowing a field on the farm.
+Outside of work I am an enthusiastic recreational runner and clock an average of 70 miles a week.
+My current goal is a 2:45 marathon.
+If not running then I can usually be found fixing cars or playing the guitar.

 If you have made it this far, feel free to contact me using any of the links at the bottom of the screen.